martbetz/The-Promura-Project/README.md

 <b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions present.

+Where possible, links are provided to original sources; where original sources are no longer available (whether in full or in part), alternative detailed summaries of the original sources are sited.

 This project is soley intended for reference and is a continual work-in-progress.
 Please raise an issue for any proposed corrections and a pull request for any proposed contributions.</b>

 ---